-As the world's largest nonprofit funder of Alzheimer's research, the Alzheimer's Association is committed to accelerating the global effort to eliminate Alzheimer's.
+As the world's largest nonprofit funder of Alzheimer's research, the Alzheimer's Association is committed to accelerating the global effort to eliminate Alzheimer's and all other dementia.
 We have undertaken a multitude of diverse research initiatives working toward methods of treatment, prevention and, ultimately, a cure.
 Below are just a few of these initiatives.

 The Alzheimer's Association funds independent researchers worldwide through our International Research Grant Program.
-Currently, the Association is investing $167 million in more than 500 active best-of-field projects in 27 countries.
-Our grants have funded some of the most instrumental research in Alzheimer's science.
+The Association currently has more than $405 million invested in over 1,100 active projects in 56 countries spanning six continents.
+Our grants have funded some of the most instrumental research in Alzheimer's and dementia science.

-In aggressive pursuit of its vision of a world without Alzheimer's, the Alzheimer's Association made its largest-ever research investment in 2019, granting more than $42 million to 162 scientific investigations.
+In aggressive pursuit of its vision of a world without Alzheimer's®, the Alzheimer's Association made its largest-ever research investment in 2023, granting a landmark $100 million to 271 scientific investigations.

 Research we have funded

-We have funded many of the most exciting advances in Alzheimer's research, including the development of Pittsburgh Compound B (PiB), the first radiotracer capable of showing beta-amyloid in the living brain during a positron emission tomography (PET) scan.
-Identifying beta-amyloid in the living brain makes it possible for researchers to determine if an experimental drug successfully decreases this hallmark Alzheimer’s protein and provides invaluable information about disease progression.
+We have funded many of the most exciting advances in Alzheimer's and dementia research, including the development of Pittsburgh Compound B (PiB), the first radiotracer capable of showing beta-amyloid in the living brain during a positron emission tomography (PET) scan.
+Identifying beta-amyloid in the living brain lets researchers determine if an experimental drug successfully decreases this hallmark Alzheimer’s protein and provides invaluable information about disease progression.
 Learn more about studies we have funded.

 We connect and convene